 7. You still love the person

-Where do I start saving my marriage?
+When do I start saving my marriage?

 Now that you feel the need and the urge to work on your marriage, then one of the questions you want to ask is how to save a failing marriage, right?
 When is a relationship worth saving?

-In fact, the options are many.
+The options are many.
 If you don’t want to save it, the excuses are plenty.

 Start by recognizing not only your partner’s faults but also your own.

-From there, you will see that each one of you has faults and what matters is the willingness to work together for a better marriage.
+From there, you will see that each of you has faults and what matters is the willingness to work together for a better marriage.
 You need to want to be better not just for your spouse but also for yourself as well.

-Knowing the signs your marriage is worth saving, is important.
+Knowing the signs your marriage is worth saving is important.